milhouse74/prose2poetry/README.md

 ## Install dependencies

 Most of the dependencies are in the `requirements.txt` file.
 Install in a virtualenv (or your tool of choosing).
-There is also a custom step in `extra_setup.sh` for installing and configuring the [Maluuba/nlg-eval](https://github.com/Maluuba/nlg-eval) library.

 ```
 $ pip install -r ./requirements.txt
-$ ./extra_setup.sh # to install nlg-eval
 ```

 ## Code structure